-- Configuring Azure AD Single Sign-On - to enable your users to use this feature.
+- Configure Azure AD SSO to enable your users to use this feature.

-- Creating an SAP NetWeaver test user - to have a counterpart of Britta Simon in SAP NetWeaver that is linked to the Azure AD representation of user.
+- Create SAP NetWeaver test user to have a counterpart of B.Simon in SAP NetWeaver that is linked to the Azure AD representation of user.

-- Testing Single Sign-On - to verify whether the configuration works.
+- Test SSO to verify whether the configuration works.

-In this section, you enable Azure AD single sign-on in the Azure portal and configure single sign-on in your SAP NetWeaver application.
+In this section, you enable Azure AD single sign-on in the Azure portal.

 To configure Azure AD single sign-on with SAP NetWeaver, perform the following steps: